jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

                 'a string'[-9]

-  the terminal_ is my friend, and shows :ref:`Exception<how to test if an Exception is raised>`
+  the terminal_ is my friend, and shows :ref:`Exception<how to test that an Exception is raised>`

   .. code-block:: python